Gradient regularity for nonlocal double phase equations: Introduction

 through exploiting a perturbation argument, which benefits from the direct regularity refinement provided by classical $p$-Laplace operator.

 Turning to the object of study in this article, De Filippis and Palatucci \cite{DP19} first explored the regularity theory for \eqref{main}, proving the $C^{0, \alpha}$ property of its viscosity solution in the spirit of Krylov-Safonov.
 In terms of distinct solution notions, Fang and Zhang \cite{FZ23} discussed the H\"{o}lder continuity for weak solutions and showed that weak solutions are viscosity solutions.
 The reverse implication has been claimed in \cite{Zhang}.
 Moreover, under suitable assumptions, the H\"older continuity of viscosity solutions was enhanced to Lipschitz in \cite{BS}.
 It is worth pointing out that the aforementioned papers addressed the case where $s\ge t$, treating the $q$-growth term as a lower-order term to some extent.
-Conversely, Byun, Ok and Song \cite{BOS22} considered the case $s\le t$, and obtained local behaviours of weak solutions.
-In particular, the authors concluded that solutions to \eqref{main} belong to the class $C^{0,\alpha}$ if the coefficient $a$ is bounded and satisfies
+Conversely, Byun, Ok and Song \cite{BOS22} considered the case $s\le t$, and concluded that solutions to \eqref{main} belong to the class $C^{0,\beta}$ if the coefficient $a$ is bounded and satisfies

 with $\alpha\in(0, 1]$ in $\mathbb{R}^d\times\mathbb{R}^d$.
 Furthermore, weak Harnack inequalities were established in \cite{FKZ26} for both cases $s>t$ and $s\le t$; additionally, the authors in \cite{Ok26} proved the Harnack estimate in the special situation $p=q$ (where only the differentiability orders differ).
 More results on the nonlocal problem \eqref{main} can be found in \cite{Gia, HP, Par, SM22} and references therein.